akoidan/http-remote-pc-control/README.md

 **If you don't care about security** you can grab certificates directories from [poc/mtls/client](/pocs/mtls/client/certs) and [poc/mtls/server](/pocs/mtls/server/certs).

 ### Config
 Create a config mapper file in the PC that you want to controll other PCs from.
 We call it server (see [Server](#server)) .The file should be named as **configs/config.jsonc** ans be with the same directory as server app.exe.
-You can get examples of config files [examples](./examples) and documentation [here](./server/README.md#root).
+You can get examples of config files [examples](./examples) and documentation in README.md in release section [here](https://github.com/akoidan/l2/releases).

-Also you can find json schema here [json-schema.json](server/json-schema.json).
+Also you can find json schema in the same release section of the server.
 You can use any editor that support json schema.
 E.g. [jsonschemavalidator.net](https://www.jsonschemavalidator.net/).
-Just paste the content from [json-schema.json](server/json-schema.json) into the left panel of it, and you can write your config in the right panel.
+Just paste the content from json-schema.json into the left panel of it, and you can write your config in the right panel.
 After it as I mentioned above put it into **config.jsonc** with the same directory you have you app.exe for the server.

 ### Client
  - Download client you want to receive shorcuts [releases](https://github.com/akoidan/l2/releases).